 Only by reviewing debt solutions in light of your own unique situation can you make a fair assessment of which might be right for you, and where you feel unsure or confused you may find help in the form of a qualified financial adviser.

-What other ways are there to settle debt?
+Are there other ways to settle debt?

 As is demonstrated by full and final settlement offers, ‘settling’ debt does not necessarily mean paying off the full amount owed according to the payments agreed with a creditor.
-There are numerous other ways that UK debtors can deal with their outstanding liabilities and each option is suitable for a different set of circumstances.
+There are numerous other ways that people can deal with their outstanding liabilities and each option is suitable for a different set of circumstances.

 If you do have the financial ability to make a lump-sum repayment, a single payment Individual Voluntary Arrangement (IVA) might offer a realistic alternative to making a full and final settlement offer.
-A single payment IVA involves arranging with your creditors to make lump-sum payment in full and final settlement of your debts – without the need to negotiate with each creditor individually as you would with a full and final settlement offer.
+A single payment IVA involves arranging with your creditors to make lump-sum payment in full and final settlement – without the need to negotiate with each creditor individually as you would with a full and final settlement offer.